Ericson2314/rust-papers/README.md

 Going forward, I'll extend this IR little by little until everything should be covered.

 [A final note, `CopyDrop` and `CopyConsume` could easily refer to different traits instead of both to `Copy`, to disassociate the ability to be memcopied from the ability to be forgotten.
-I have proposed splitting `Copy` like this in the past, but will not mention it again, as nothing else depeons on this.
+I have proposed splitting `Copy` like this in the past, but will not mention it again, as nothing else depends on this.]

 ## Enum Switch